Rex Hunt (diplomat)

 Sir Rex Masterman Hunt, (29 June 1926 – 11 November 2012) was a British Government diplomat and colonial administrator.
 He was Governor, Commander-in-Chief, and Vice Admiral of the Falkland Islands (and concurrently High Commissioner of the British Antarctic Territory) between 1980 and September 1985.
-During the 1982 invasion of the Falkland Islands, he was taken prisoner and temporarily removed from his position.
+During the 1982 invasion of the Falkland Islands, he was taken prisoner and temporarily removed from the Falklands, before returning after the successful re-capturing of the islands to serve the rest of his term.

 Early life

-Rex Hunt was born in Redcar in the North Riding of Yorkshire, son of Henry William Hunt (1893–1982), a commercial clerk, and Ivy (−1959), née Masterman.
-He received his formal education at Redcar's Coatham School, and at St Peter's College, Oxford, where he read Law.
+Rex Hunt was born on 29 June 1926 in Redcar in the North Riding of Yorkshire, England.
+He was the son of Henry William Hunt (1893–1982), a commercial clerk, and Ivy (d.
+1959), née Masterman.
+He was educated at Sir William Turner's Grammar School in Redcar.
+After leaving school, he began to read jurisprudence at St Peter's College, Oxford, before leaving to serve in the military.
+He returned to his studies in October 1948, and graduated from the University of Oxford with a second-class honours Bachelor of Arts (BA) degree in 1950.

-During World War II he joined the Royal Air Force as a cadet in 1941, and was enlisted as an airman in 1944, receiving a commission as a pilot in 1945.
+During the Second World War, Hunt was an air cadet from 1941, a member of the Officers' Training Corps, and the Home Guard.
+He joined the Royal Air Force as an airman in 1944, receiving a commission as a pilot officer on 21 December 1945.
+He learnt to fly at RAF Cranwell, but did not see combat in Europe during the war.
 He was promoted to flying officer (war substantive) in June 1946, with the permanent promotion to that rank in December the same year.
-In August 1946, he was transferred to No 5 Squadron in British India, where he flew Spitfires, before transferring to West Germany with No 26 Squadron in August 1947.
+In August 1946, he was transferred to No 5 Squadron in British India, where he flew Tempest IIs, before transferring to West Germany with No 26 Squadron in August 1947.
 He left active service in September 1948, and held the rank of flight lieutenant in the Royal Air Force reserves in September 1950, relinquishing his commission in December 1953.

-Hunt married Mavis Amanda, daughter of George Albert Buckland, of Chingford, Essex.
-They had two children: Antony and Diana.